code-dot-org/code-dot-org/SETUP.md

     1. And lastly, `sudo apt-get update && sudo apt-get install yarn=1.6.0-1`
 1. Finally, configure your mysql to allow for a proper installation.
 You may run into errors if you did not leave mysql passwords blank
    1. Type `echo "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';" | sudo mysql`
-1. Read the following notes, then go back up to the overview and run the commands there.
+1. **IMPORTANT:** Read the following notes, then go back up to the overview and run the commands there.
    1. If, for any reason, you are forced to interrupt the `rake install` command before it completes, cd into dashboard and run `bundle exec rake db:drop` before trying `rake install` again
    1. `rake install` must always be called from the local project's root directory, or it won't work.